Search for man who slashed 2 men at Hicksville deli

 The victims were transported to an area hospital for treatment.

-Police say they are looking for a white man in his mid 20's, 6'0" tall, 170lbs., with a thin build.
-He was wearing blue jeans, dark-colored sweatshirt, black hat and had a red backpack.
+Police say they are looking for a white man in his mid 20s, approximately 6 feet tall and 170 pounds with a thin build.
+He was wearing blue jeans, a dark-colored sweatshirt, a black hat and had a red backpack.

 Detectives request anyone with information regarding the above incident to contact Crime Stoppers at 1-800-244-TIPS.